SalesConnection/Caction-Support/docs/Company_Profile_Settings.md

       <img src="img/Company_Profile_Settings_Step_5.png" alt="Company Profile Settings Step 5">
    </p>

 6. You can select an icon to put for the system notifications that your team would receive on their mobile device app.
-If nothing is set here, it will be the Sales Connection icon.
+If nothing is set here, it will be the Caction icon.

    <p align="center">
       <img src="img/Company_Profile_Settings_Step_6.png" alt="Company Profile Settings Step 6">